Phaedra (film): Production

 Phaedra was filmed in Greece, France, and Great Britain.
 The production company Jorilie Productions is only credited by the American copyright source and the films status as a French co-production is unconfirmed.

 The movie was released in 1962.
 It was a hit in Europe but a box-office failure in the USA.
 Although Mercouri and Perkins became friends during the filming, the magazines, and especially Esquire magazine, attacked the film, because of Perkins's vulnerability.
 Phaedra was one of several films that teamed Perkins with notable older female stars.

 Soundtrack

 The music was composed by Mikis Theodorakis.
 In the soundtrack, Melina Mercouri sang two songs.
 The first one was written by Nikos Gatsos, a major Greek poet, and was sung by Mercouri and Perkins after their love scene in Paris.
 The other one was heard in the film as the main love theme.
 Both of the songs are popular in Greece and they have been performed by hundreds of singers and actors.

 The toccata from Johann Sebastian Bach's Toccata and Fugue for organ in F major, BWV 540 was used prominently in the film.

-DVD
+Home media

 Phaedra was released to DVD by MGM Home Entertainment on June 6, 2011, as a Region 1 fullscreen DVD-on-demand disc via MGM's Limited Edition Collection available through Amazon.